 - Teeth clenching or grinding

-Why is my jaw sore after dental surgery or dental work?
+Why do I have a sore jaw after dental surgery or dental work?

-Small amounts of jaw stiffness and soreness is common after oral surgery or prolonged dental work.
+A sore jaw joint or some stiffness is common after oral surgery or prolonged dental work.
 This can last for several days or several weeks.
-This is from the prolonged mouth open position and if the surgery or dental work has affected structures surrounding the jaw.
+This is often due to the prolonged mouth open position and if the surgery or dental work has affected structures surrounding the jaw.

-Moderate to severe pain, limited mouth opening, or jaw locking is not usually expected.
+Moderate to severe jaw pain, limited mouth opening, jaw locking, or TMJ clicking is not usually expected.
 This can be due to muscle strain or disc displacement associated with the prolonged mouth open position.
-In this case you should seek advice from your dentist, doctor, and/or physiotherapist.
+In this case, you should seek advice from your dentist, doctor, and/or jaw physio.

-Physiotherapy can help alleviate the stiffness or soreness and help improve the amount of mouth opening you can achieve following surgery.
-Your physiotherapist may advise using hot or cold therapy, regular jaw movement, and gentle jaw exercises.
+Jaw physiotherapy can help alleviate the stiffness or soreness and help improve the amount of mouth opening you can achieve following surgery.
+Your jaw physio may advise using hot or cold therapy, regular jaw movement, and gentle jaw exercises.

-Physiotherapist – physiotherapists can use many different techniques to decrease pain and improve the functioning of your jaw.
-See below for more information.
+Jaw Physiotherapist – physiotherapy for jaw pain can help by using different techniques to decrease jaw pain and improve the functioning of your jaw.

 Dentist – they may prescribe a splint/guard to provide stabilisation or jaw repositioning.
-These are short-term tools and are usually used for a short period of time.
+These are intended as short-term tools and are usually only used for a short period of time.